 AstraZeneca drug fails one main goal in study of chronic immune disease

-Oct 25 (Reuters) - Drugmaker AstraZeneca AZN.L said on Tuesday that its asthma drug Fasenra failed to meet one of two main goals of a late-stage study assessing the treatment's benefits in a chronic immune disease that causes difficulty in swallowing.
+Oct 25 (Reuters) - Drugmaker AstraZeneca AZN.L said on Tuesday that its asthma drug Fasenra failed to meet one of two main goals of a late-stage study assessing the treatment's benefits in a chronic allergic condition that causes difficulty in swallowing.

-The company said results from the trial showed there was statistically significant improvement in histological remission of the condition eosinophilic esophagitis with Fasenra, but not in symptoms related to dysphagia or swallowing difficulties.
+The condition, eosinophilic esophagitis, is characterised by inflammation and damage to the esophagus and typically requires repeated treatments, such as corticosteroids and diet change, to ease the symptoms.

+In the trial, Fasenra helped improve the build-up of white blood cells in the esophagus but did not show statistically significant change in dysphagia symptoms, or swallowing difficulties, in patients aged 12 years and older, the company said.

 (Reporting by Amna Karimi and Pushkala Aripaka in Bengaluru; Editing by Neha Arora)